bgvg/biocatch-test/README.md

 API Trigger: The triggerAPI function sends fetch requests containing the required payloads to the local Flask /api/proxy endpoint, abstracting away the final destination from the client-side code.

 Bonus Questions
-The answers to the bonus questions are detailed in the Assessment Bonus Questions.md file.
+The answers to the bonus questions are detailed in the bonus-questions.md file.
 This project's architecture directly implements the best practice outlined in Question 5, demonstrating why API calls should be handled by a secure backend.